alshaboti/dam/README.md

 # dam
-An attempt to connect Faucet SDN controller with BRO IDS using NetControl framework.
-Such that when BRO detects malicious connections it sends events to backend python script which then update faucet.yaml configuration file with the action required.
+An attempt to connect Faucet SDN controller with Zeek/BRO IDS using NetControl framework.
+Such that when Zeek/BRO detects malicious connections it sends events to backend python script which then update faucet.yaml configuration file with the action required.

 ### Network setup
 We utalized docker containers with OVS and docker-ovs.